Causal Fairness Assessment of Treatment Allocation with Electronic Health Records: Introduction

 In medicine, the idea of fairness is expressed as \emph{health equity}.
 Health equity can be defined in multiple ways.
-According to \emph{Communities in Action: Pathways to Health Equity} \citep{nationalacademiesofsciencesengineeringandmedicine2017}, ``\textit{health equity is the state in which everyone has the opportunity to attain full health potential and no one is disadvantaged from achieving this potential because of social position or any other socially defined circumstance.}” Based on this definition of health equity, we explore the existing fairness notions to discover potential metrics for assessing fairness in health care.
+According to \emph{Communities in Action: Pathways to Health Equity} \citep{nationalacademiesofsciencesengineeringandmedicine2017communities}, ``\textit{health equity is the state in which everyone has the opportunity to attain full health potential and no one is disadvantaged from achieving this potential because of social position or any other socially defined circumstance.}” This definition of health equity suggests the importance of considering the potential impact of different treatment options on patients' health when assessing health equity.
+In this paper, we adopt this definition of health equity.

-The contribution of this work is as follows.
-First, we propose a novel Bayesian causal inference approach for estimating a causal fairness notion called \emph{principal fairness}.
-Second, our simulation experiments comparing non-causal fairness notions to principal fairness suggest that principal fairness, which evaluates the fairness of decisions among patients with similar health potential, maybe a more appropriate fairness metric in the domain of healthcare.
-Third, we demonstrate the proposed approach in assessing the fairness of clinical decisions in a real medical dataset where we discover gender and racial disparities in assigning revascularization treatment for patients with coronary artery disease.